Cabin in the Blue Ridge mountains

 9:00am – Take the scenic drive over to hike Long Creek Falls, a small section of the famous Appalachian Trail.
 This gorgeous hike is the perfect option for your trip because it is short enough (2 miles round-trip) to not take up your whole day and easy enough for the whole family (a bit steep, but nothing too strenuous).
 Bring plenty of water and wear good quality hiking shoes.

 1:00pm – Enjoy a casual lunch at Toccoa Riverside Restaurant.
-It’s not the best food in town, however, it offers the best view and it is conveniently located on your return route from the hike.
-The river setting is absolutely beautiful, so be sure to enjoy your meal on the scenic outdoor covered patio.
+It’s not the best food in town, however, the dining room offers the best views and it is conveniently located on your return route from the hike.
+The river setting is absolutely beautiful, so be sure to enjoy your meal on the scenic outdoor covered patio if weather permits.
 Take a break, relax, refuel and enjoy the views.
+I really loved dining windowside looking out at the creek.

 3:00pm– Head back to the cabin and take a relaxing break (perhaps a game of pool or a recovery soak in the hot tub) before heading back out again.